38 Interesting Facts About Charlotte Brontë

 24. Charlotte Brontë was the last of her sisters to find a publisher but her book was the first to be published

-While it’s true that she was the last to find a publisher between her sister, but Jane Eyre was the first to be published in 1847.
+While it’s true that she was the last to find a publisher between her sisters, Jane Eyre was the first to be published in 1847.
 Many believe the work to be ahead of its time because of Jane’s individualistic character and how the novel handles the subjects of class, sexuality, religion, and feminism.

 25. Charlotte Brontë based the school in Jane Eyre on her experience in Cowan Bridge School…